-The island so small and beautiful that it would be a shame to have it destroyed with high rise concrete apartments and billboards.
+The island is so small and beautiful that it would be a shame to have it destroyed with high rise concrete apartments and billboards.
 A famous painter, architect and town planner named César Manrique influenced the planning regulations on his native island.
 I noticed as we drove all around the island that all buildings keep with a colour scheme chosen by César and they all fit in with the authentic Spainish theme.

 Peurto del Carmen is the ‘main’ tourist destination.
-I had initially decided to avoid it as I wanted somewhere quiet to relax.
+I had initially decided to avoid it as we wanted somewhere quiet to relax.
 Playa Blanca at the south of the island was quiet and had all the facilities that you need for a relaxing holiday.
 We stopped at Peurto del Carmen while we were driving around the island and it was a little busier, but still very quaint and pretty.
 It wasn’t as busy as I had imagined so I’d recommend going to either.

 Renting a car is a great option as the island is small and safe for driving, and you can explore small villages as you go along.